 The Czech army, desiring an armored personnel carrier (the Soviets had no decent ones) utilized captured and abandoned German SdKfz 251s for their post-war armed forces.
 Eventually these left over vehicles wore out and a replacement vehicle, the OT-810 was created to replace it, utilizing a very similar design with some improvements.
 These were constructed by Tatra and Skoda, both of whom were involved in the original construction of Wehrmacht SdKfz 251s.
 Approximately 2,400 OT-810s were built and used by the Czech armed forces well into the 1980s.
 It is said that several hundred survive today around the globe, most of the rest being destroyed due to disarmament agreements with NATO.

 The OT-810 is very similar in size, weight, and performance to the SdKfz 251.
 The biggest difference was the use of an eight cylinder Tatra air cooled diesel engine that replaced the under powered 6 cylinder German Maybach gas engine.
 The hood of the OT-810 is somewhat longer to accommodate the larger engine.
-The running gear is very similar however there the Czechs simplified the drive sprocket and used dry tracks.
-The Czechs also enclosed the OT-810 with a full roof, partially to help protect the occupants from shrapnel and to to reduce exposure to radiation and gas attacks.
+The running gear is very similar, however the Czechs simplified the drive sprocket and used dry tracks.
+The Czechs also enclosed the OT-810 with a full roof to help protect the occupants from shrapnel and to to reduce exposure to radiation and gas attacks.

-While it is said that there are only about 13 operational original German Sdkfz 251s around the world, all in private collections, there are more OT-810s in Europe and the USA, many in use by WWII reenactors.
+While there are only about 13 operational original German Sdkfz 251s around the world, all in private collections, there are many more OT-810s in Europe and the USA, many in use by WWII reenactors.